HBGDki/RStarterPkg/README.md

 ## Travis-CI, Codecov, and Coding Style

-[Travis-CI](travis-ci.org) is an passive testing service that downloads your R package dependencies and runs "R CMD check" the github package.
+[Travis-CI](travis-ci.org) is an passive testing service that downloads your R package dependencies and runs "R CMD check" on your github package.
 It will also run all tests and upload code coverage statistics to [Codecov](https://codecov.io/gh).
 This service will execute when github.com receives a code push.

 Both Travis-CI and Codecov must be activated to work.
-Activate your R package for Travis-CI at [https://travis-ci.org/profile] and Codecov at [https://codecov.io/gh].
+Activate your R package for Travis-CI at [https://travis-ci.org/profile] and your Codecov account at [https://codecov.io/gh].

-Travis-CI will check for coding style using the ``lintr`` package.
+We will check for coding style using the ``lintr`` package.
 This test is already provided in ``tests/thestthat/test-lintr.R``.
 Please visit [jimhester/lintr](https://github.com/jimhester/lintr#project-configuration) for more information.
 "Most of the default linters are based on [Hadley Wickham's R Style Guide](http://r-pkgs.had.co.nz/style.html)."